julioeli86/julioeli/README.md

 The objective of the project is to find the best performing classification model to predict if a patient will survive five years or longer after the surgery.

 # Response

+The data set named "Haberman's Survival Data" was analyzed using the following models:

+•	***Decision tree
+•	kNN
+•	Naive Bayesian
+•	ANN
+•	SVM
+•	Ensemble learners (Voting, Bagging and Random Forest)***

+Some of the models were analyzed using the numerical to binomial operator as allowed by Rapid Miner.
+Others were analyzed without the numerical to binomial operator.
+A detailed list of what operators were analyzed in each case is presented in Table 1.